AnemoneLabs/nymphemeral/docs/source/install/mixmaster.rst

 =========
 This article describes how to compile the new large-key version of *Mixmaster* on a *Debian Wheezy* system.
-If you already have it installed and configured, you can skip this section.
+If you already have it installed and configured, you can to :ref:`installed_mixmaster`.

 Most of its content was taken from `this post`_ by the `Jeremy Bentham Remailer`_ Admin.
 The instructions should be helpful for